Vivid-IOV-Labs/web-monetization-video-ads/README.md

 	adsConfig: {
 		tagUrl,
 	},
+	startAdsTime:4000
 };

 const videoAdvertizer = initVideoAdsMonetizer(config);
 ```
+##### Config
 -  `videoElement`  The video element you want to monetize.
 At this moment the library supports just one videoElement per page.
 You must wrap the video with a container with no other child elements in it.
-The container is crucial to make your [video responsive](https://css-tricks.com/fluid-width-video/)  and it’s something something out of the scope of this library.
+The container is crucial to make your video responsive, please see an example [here](https://css-tricks.com/fluid-width-video/) .

--  `monetizationConfig` Used by `initVideoMonetizer` for monetize.
+-  `monetizationConfig` Used by `initVideoMonetizer` for monetizing.
 -  `adsConfig` Used by `initVideoAdvertizer` for initializing and loading ads.
-- `startAdsTime (dedfault = 4000)` Waiting time before attempting to initialize the advertising.
+- `startAdsTime (default = 4000)` Waiting time before attempting to initialize the advertising.

+##### What it does
-Launches `initVideoAdvertizer` when `document.monetization` is not present in the page or some `monetization errors` occured and runs `initVideoMonetizer`in the other case.
+Launches `initVideoAdvertizer` when `document.monetization` is not present in the page or if any `monetization errors` occur.
+In all other cases it runs `initVideoMonetizer`.

-It also makes sure to run `initVideoAdvertizer` once and pause the `videoElement` on every `monetizationstop` events.
+ The `videoElement` is paused on every `monetizationstop` event.

-### Others Modules In Depth
+### Sub Modules

 #### VideoMonetizer

-It's main purpose is to start and stop web monetization whenever a video is playing or pausing.
+It's main purpose is to start and stop web monetization whenever a video is playing or has been paused.
 ```
 import { initVideoMonetizer } from "web-monetization-video-ads";